-We offer English as an Additional Language courses using Victoria Government funding, Skills for Education and Employment (SEE) funding or Adult Migrant English Program (AMEP) funding.
-This course is an Austudy/Abstudy and Centrelink/Department of Human Services approved course for job seekers.
+Yes.
+Our English as an Additional Language courses use Victorian Government funding, Skills for Education and Employment (SEE) funding, or Adult Migrant English Program (AMEP) funding.
+Students in this course can receive financial support through Austudy/Abstudy and Centrelink for jobseekers.

 CampusesCOLLINGWOOD, EPPING, GREENSBOROUGH, PRESTON, BROADMEADOWS, PRAHRAN